1. C Examples on Traversal of a Tree without using Recursion

 5. C Examples on Stack Reversal without using Recursion

-The following section demonstrates the reverse operation where it reverses the stack without using recursion.
+The C programs in this section demonstrates the reverse operation where it reverses the stack without using recursion.
 The other program in the section identifies the first capital letter in a string without using recursion.

 C Program to Reverse a Stack without using Recursion